Debunking 7 top myths about COVID-19 vaccines

-As Dr Naidoo points out, “Vaccination is still beneficial even if you’ve had COVID-19, as the vaccine effectively tops up immunity and could protect you for longer against re-infection.”
+The vaccination is still beneficial even if you’ve had COVID-19, as the vaccine effectively tops up immunity and could protect you for longer against re-infection.

 To find out the latest on the COVID-19 vaccines and their rollout from the most reliable source, visit The Ministry of Health’s COVID-19 vaccines website.

-Please note: The information throughout this article was prepared on 13 April 2021 and it should not replace any advice you have been given by your medical practitioner.
+Please note: The information throughout this article was prepared on 13 April 2021 and updated 27 July 2021.
+It should not replace any advice you have been given by your medical practitioner.